Approved by ACRL and ALA, January 2009

 The CMC should have a written mission statement with articulated goals that reflect these guidelines and accreditation standards.
 This mission statement should be posted prominently on the CMC website.

-- COLLABORATION---The mission statement, goal setting, and planning should be jointly developed by the CMC director, an administrator from the unit to which the CMC administratively reports, and faculty representatives from the college or department of education.
+- COLLABORATION: The mission statement, goal setting, and planning should be jointly developed by the CMC director, CMC librarians and staff, an administrator from the unit to which the CMC administratively reports, and faculty representatives from the college or department of education.

 The CMC should have a budget that adequately addresses its needs.

 - FUNDING RESPONSIBILITY---The CMC director and the administrator(s) responsible for budgeting for the unit to which the CMC administratively reports should jointly plan the CMC budget.